 Digital Media Forensics

-Digital Media Forensics (DMF) is a state-of-the-art process that uses existing digital evidence and data to establish the facts in a case, eliminate issues, create transparency and communicate the case clearly to a jury.
+Digital Media Forensics™ (DMF) is a state-of-the-art process that uses existing digital evidence and data to establish the facts in a case, eliminate issues, create transparency, and communicate the case visually to a jury.
+Knott Laboratory is the leader in the field because of our unique combination of engineers, visualization, and law enforcement experts on the DMF staff.

-For example, our Digital Media Forensics team can use video and audio evidence from:
+For example, our Digital Media Forensics™ team can use video, audio, and data evidence from:

 - Body cameras